SAN FRANCISCO ●Attractions●Parks/Zoo

 image courtesy of venue

 ●Dutch Windmill In NW corner of park.
-Completed in 1903, the 75-foot-high Dutch-made windmill once pumped up well water.
+Completed in 1903, this 75-foot-high Dutch-made windmill once pumped up well water to irrigate the park.
 In February and March, the Queen Wilhelmina Tulip Garden bursts forth in riotous color with more than 10,000 tulip bulbs.

 ●Murphy Windmill In SW corner of park.
 Built in 1905, this 6-story windmill is among the tallest in the world.
 It also pumped water throughout the park until the 1950s.
 Restoration began in 2002, and in 2011 it was recapped with a special steel dome weighing 64 tons.